Harmonica Links.com

 Dave Gage

 "Dave Gage puts forward a Rock/Heavy Metal approach rather than a bluesy one, although his style doesn't depart as radically from blues as say, John Popper's.
 That being said, the music samples on his site feature a percussive and fast style that reminds me of classic american rock.
 His technique of 'tongue-switching' is the closest you will find, to duplicating on harmonica, the modern guitar playing style of 'tapping' (a la Eddie Van Halen).
-Hear more free samples at his Dave Gage Band website.
+Hear audio and watch video at the Dave Gage website.

 Huey Lewis